Can't Believe It (Flo Rida song)

 "Can't Believe It" is a song by American rapper Flo Rida.
 The song features a rap verse from Cuban-American rapper Pitbull.
 The song samples "Infinity" by London-based duo Infinity Ink.
 The music video for "Can't Believe It" was directed by Geremey and Georgie Legs.

+Critical reception

+Drew Millard of Vice commented that "This song is so insanely shitty that it reaches the sublimation point, flowing freely between good and bad to the point where it becomes absolutely perfect."